 Access is via Pratt Road, a Class IV, non-maintained town road.
 Pratt Road comes off Lower Plaines Road and runs southeasterly ±1,000’ to the last driveway serving a year-round home on Pratt Road.
 This section of the road is maintained and plowed privately by adjacent landowners who live on the road.
 The Class IV section of the road then runs another ±600’ to the property boundary as a graveled town road that is not maintained by any neighbors (the total length of Pratt Road to the property boundary is ±1,600’).
 Electric power runs to within ±1,000’ of the property.
 Once on the property, Pratt Road runs another ±800’ as a graveled road to a large clearing on the property.

 Additional access is via a driveway access point along Upper Plains Road.

 Internal trails are well developed and extend well into the Middlebury unit of the forest.

 The forest offers mostly well-drained soils with terrain that is often level, providing ideal conditions for a wide variety of property uses.

-Elevation ranges from 560’ ASL (above sea level) at the land’s western end to 760’ ASL along the eastern boundary.
+Elevation ranges from 560’ above sea level (ASL) at the land’s western end to 760’ along the eastern boundary.
 This slight change in elevation indicates a mostly level property with little topographical relief from one end of the land to the other.
 However, a short ridge runs north to south down the center and western end of the land.
-In between this ridge, terrain is largely level or gently sloping.
+In between this ridge, the terrain is largely level or gently sloping.
 Another short ridge extends north to south at the property’s eastern end.